dereknugroho/act-kraken/README.md

-# Crypto Auto Trader on Kraken (CAT-Kraken)
+# Automated Cryptocurrency Trader

-Crypto Auto Trader on Kraken (CAT-Kraken) is an automated cryptocurrency trading app that executes trades on the [Kraken platform](https://www.kraken.com/).
+The Automated Cryptocurrency Trader is an automated cryptocurrency trading app that executes trades on the [Kraken crypto platform](https://www.kraken.com/).

-CAT-Kraken will execute a trade in BTC/USD if the result will be a net profit of 1 basis point.
-This is achieved through the usage of limit orders.
+The app will execute a [limit order](https://www.investopedia.com/terms/l/limitorder.asp) in BTC/USD if the result will be a net profit of 1 basis point.

 The trading criteria is based on: